jinaga/jinaga_com/src/content/documents/02-steps/02-testing-steps/05-export-model-js.md

 }
 ```

-We can even define the template functions on the class prototype to keep things organized.
+We can even define the specification functions on the class prototype to keep things organized.

 ```javascript
 Post.byAuthor = function(author) {